Smile More with Partials and Full Dentures in Waco

 When you remove your dentures for the night, be sure to let them soak in water or a denture soaking solution.
 Air and heat can warp dentures.

-Call our office to learn more about denture options or schedule your denture consultation with Dr. Cobb or Dr. Evans.
+Call our office to learn more about denture options or schedule your denture consultation with Dr. Cobb.
 We're delighted to offer restorative care to patients from Waco, Hillsboro, Hewitt, and all nearby areas.